Why is Play Therapy Important?

 - Adjust to transitions

 There many forms of play and other expressive therapies provided at Creative Family Counseling.
 Depending on the needs of your child, sometimes the play therapy sessions are more direct (therapist-led) and sometimes they are more indirect (child-led).
-Creative Family Counseling has a therapy room completely dedicated to playing and other expressive therapies.
-We may use therapeutic toys, games, activities, art techniques, yoga, or provide sand tray therapy.
-If you have questions about how play therapy may benefit your child, please call Creative Family Counseling today to ask a Therapist.
+A therapist offering play therapy may use a wide array of therapeutic toys, games, activities, art techniques, or sand tray therapy.